MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Archive/Compress-Archive.md

 compressed, into a single zipped file for easier distribution and storage.
 An archive file can be compressed by using the compression algorithm specified by the CompressionLevel parameter.

-Because `Compress-Archive` relies upon the Microsoft .NET API `System.IO.Compression.ZipArchive` to compress files.
-Therefor, the maximum file size that is 2 GB.
+The `Compress-Archive` cmdlet relies upon the Microsoft .NET API `System.IO.Compression.ZipArchive` to compress files.
+Therefore, the maximum file size that is 2 GB.
 This is a limitation of the underlying API.

 ## EXAMPLES

 ### Example 1: Create an archive file

-This command creates a new archive file, Draft.zip, by compressing two files, Draftdoc.docx and diagram2.vsd, specified by the **Path** parameter.
+This command creates a new archive file, `Draft.zip`, by compressing two files, `Draftdoc.docx` and `diagram2.vsd`, specified by the **Path** parameter.
 The compression level specified for this operation is Optimal.

 ```powershell